-MATH 609-602: Numerical Methods
+MATH 437: Principles of Numerical Analysis

-Lecturer: Prof. Wolfgang Bangerth
+Prof. Wolfgang Bangerth // Blocker 507D // bangerth@math.tamu.edu TA: Youli Mao // Blocker 505E // youlimao@math.tamu.edu

-Blocker Bldg., Room 507D

-bangerth@math.tamu.edu

-Teaching Assistant: Seungil Kim

-Blocker Bldg., Room 507A

-sgkim@math.tamu.edu

-Homework assignment 11 - due Tuesday 11/29/2005
+Bonus points homework assignment - due Tuesday 12/03/2013

 Problem 1 (Numerical solution of a vector-valued ODE).
 Reconsider Problem 2 from last week's homework.
-You were asked to compute the solution to an accuracy of 100 meter, a task that proved almost impossible with the first order forward Euler method.
+You were asked to compute the solution to an accuracy of 100 meter, a task almost impossible with the first order forward Euler method.
 Solve the same problem with the fourth order Runge-Kutta method and determine the step size h you need to achieve above accuracy.
-(4 points)
+(2 bonus points)

 Problem 2 (A modeling challenge).
-This problem is meant as a bonus question.
-It doesn't give a whole lot of points, but if you feel bored sitting around the table with your family during Thanksgiving, do what mathematicians typically do: scribble the solution to questions like this on napkins or the back of envelopes.
+This problem doesn't give a whole lot of points, but if you feel bored sitting around the table with your family during Thanksgiving, do what mathematicians typically do: scribble the solution to questions like this on napkins or the back of envelopes.
 The problem has two parts: a theoretical part that you can do on the napkin (worth two points), and a practical part where you have to implement your model on a computer (worth only 1 point, so that if you can't do it at home it doesn't matter too much).